-Love, in its truest sense, can only be experienced when you don’t hurt back when hurt, when you are mindful with your thoughts, words, and actions.
+Love, in its truest sense, can only be experienced when you don’t hurt back when hurt, when you are mindful of your thoughts, words, and actions.
 In such a scenario, you rise above negativity and petty emotions.
 The one who is blinded by his (or her) own desires, or driven by their ego (and not goodness) is unable to fall in love.

 In the same pond where fragrant lotuses attract honeybees and butterflies, a frog, oblivious to the beauty and majesty, sits and croaks non-stop.
-You can be the lotus, bee, or the frog.
+You can be the lotus, the bee, or the frog.
 Choose carefully, lovingly.
 Life has little meaning without love.

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.

 – Marianne Williamson, spiritual leader and author